ToX82/logHappens/README.md

 [Website](https://tox82.github.io/logHappens/)

 Bug happens 💩 Every developer knows that.
-The bad thing is that if you want to see what happened, more often than not you have to crawl between hundred lines log files, written in a format which is all but human friendly.
+The bad thing is that if you want to see what happened you have to analyze hundreds of lines of log files, written in a format that is anything but human friendly.

 ##### That's why LogHappens exists!

 LogHappens aims to fix exactly this.
-It's a simple tool, it will not prevent you from writing bugs, but it will notify you immediately when something has been logged by your web server or your favorite framework.
+It's a simple tool that will not prevent you from writing bugs, but it will notify you immediately when something has been logged by your web server, or your favorite framework.

 ##### Does it handle different log formats?